What is a feature factory?

 Feature factory is a derogatory term to describe organisations focused on churning out features rather than solving problems for customers.

-Such organisations are characterised by a failure to test ideas before building them, this leads to shipped features which may deliver little or no value o the user.and does not adequately assess its user value.
+Such organisations are characterised by a failure to test ideas before building them, this leads to shipped features which may deliver little or no value to the user and does not adequately assess its user value.

 The pitfalls of operating a feature factory are: